 The “good condos” are simple; the buildings are clean, the guidelines are strictly enforced, there are updates made in some of the older buildings, issues are addressed and fixed quickly.

 The “bad condos” have a few problems, that can be fixed relatively easily.
-Minor things that need to be addressed, such as outdated gym equipment, burnt light bulbs and constant broken elevators.
-There may also be a need to change a contract for landscaping or the window cleaners, but generally speaking these condos still have hope.
+Minor things that need to be addressed, such as outdated gym equipment, burnt light bulbs and constantly broken elevators.
+There may also be a need to change a contract for landscaping or the window cleaners, but generally speaking, these condos still have hope.

 The “ugly condos” are the ones that everyone tries to stay away from.
 These condos have a reputation which has been damaged during the years and it is very hard to restore confidence in these buildings.
 These buildings may have special assessments issued to some owners, which caused an increase in the condo fees.
 These condos may also show major signs of wear and tear even though they are only a few years old.